Global cuisine: United States

 Food courts often offer several global cuisines.

 American cuisine is a style of food preparation originating from the United States of America.
 European colonization of the Americas yielded the introduction of a number of ingredients and cooking styles to the latter.
 The various styles continued expanding well into the 19th and 20th centuries, proportional to the influx of immigrants from many foreign nations; such influx developed a rich diversity in food preparation throughout the country.
 Native American cuisine includes all food practices of the indigenous peoples of the Americas.
 Modern-day native peoples retain a rich body of traditional foods, some of which have become iconic of present-day Native American social gatherings.

 Mexico

 Mexican cuisine, as well as Tex-Mex, has become widespread all over the world.

 Canada

 Canadian cuisine consists of the cooking traditions and practices of Canada, with regional variances around the country.

 Oceania

+Palau

+The cuisine includes local foods such as cassava, taro, yam, potato, fish, and pork.
+It is also heavily influenced by Japanese, American, and Filipino cuisine, because of the significant presence of Filipino migrant workers.
+Fruit bat soup is a Palauan delicacy.
+Some local drinks include an alcoholic drink made from a coconut on the tree; a drink made from the roots of the kava; and the chewing of betel nuts.
+A dessert called tama was developed in Palau.